HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 | Screening for colorectal cancer |  |  |  |  |  |
 | Pneumococcal vaccination |  |  |  |  |

-Computationally, this method is a continuous variable measure where the measure observation for an individual is the number of numerators of component measures in which that member appears, over the number of denominators of component measures in which that member appears.
+Computationally, this method is a continuous variable measure using average, where the measure observation for an individual is the number of numerators of component measures in which that member appears, over the number of denominators of component measures in which that member appears.
+To express this in a continuous variable measure, use the average aggregate method in HQMF.

 Formally, this is done by considering the membership test for each component measure as a 0 (if the patient is not in the population) or a 1 (if the patient is in the population) and adding the values for each component: